Southwold Lifeboat Station

-Southwold Lifeboat Station is located at the end of Ferry Road at Southwold Harbour, on the north bank of the River Blyth, in the county of Suffolk.
+Southwold Lifeboat Station is located at the end of Ferry Road at Southwold Harbour, on the north bank of the River Blyth, in the county of Suffolk, England.

 A lifeboat was first stationed at Southwold by the Southwold Lifeboat Society in 1841.
-Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854.
+Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854, the station in operation until its closure in 1940.
+The RNLI re-opened Southwold as an Inshore lifeboat station in 1963.